Black Madonna Shipwreck Pottery Pendant (SALE)

 This oversized art pottery pendant features an iconic image of Madonna Czestochowa, the Black Madonna often syncretized with Ezili Danto.
 The image has been overlaid onto a shipwreck pottery fragment.
 This is a large, unique statement pendant measuring just under 2 inches in length.
-It has been finished and sealed with a glossy, clear overlay.
+It has been finished and sealed with a glossy, clear overlay and is suspended from an antiqued gold and black rosary chain.

 Shipwreck pottery (also called "beach pottery" and "sea pottery") originates from pottery, dishes, and china that were discarded into the sea many years ago.
 Over time, the shards break into pieces and are tumbled smooth by the wind, ocean and sand.
 I collect these fragments from the shoreline of coastal towns across New England and turn them into one of a kind art pieces.
 Each piece is unique, with a natural distressed look, crackling, and sometimes original paint or type on the reverse.
 Pieces are very sturdy and smooth to the touch, with edges tumbled soft by the ocean.